franklinjoseph360/receipt-image-reader-google-doc-ai-backend/README.md

    - Rename `.env.sample` to `.env` at the root of the project.
    - Make sure to replace the sample values with actual values of the Document AI project and the connected service account.
+   - The actual .env file is emailed seperately as a downloadable link (Dropbox)

 6. Start the backend server: